drocheam/optrace/docs/source/development/guidelines.rst

 * axes, minor and major grid lines, titles and legend are a must
 * ``block`` option allows for halting the rest of the program when plotting or continuing it with ``block=False``
 * options for hiding some visual elements (labels, axes in GUI, legend entries)
+* use tinypng to shrink pngs, vecta.io for pyplot svgs
+* shrink embedded pngs in svg by extracting png images in inkscape, changing them, then embedding them back
+* compression needed as images will be served over the internet and take space in the .git directory

 **Multithreading and Multiprocessing**